Michael-R-R/GW2_Tool_Hub/README.md

       improvements that I would like to add.
 So, yes I do still plan to support and improve this application as long as time allots.

+- Which platforms are supported?
+    - Windows OS

 - Will this application be perfect and bug free?
     - No, probably not.
 But, I believe it to be in a stable enough condition to finally release to to the public.